alchemyplatform/aa-sdk/packages/accounts/src/kernel-zerodev/README.md

 const KERNEL_ACCOUNT_FACTORY_ADDRESS =
   "0x5D006d3880645ec6e254E18C1F879DAC9Dd71A39";

-// 1. define the EOA owner of the Smart Account
+// 1. define the EOA owner of the smart account
 // This is just one exapmle of how to interact with EOAs, feel free to use any other interface const owner = LocalAccountSigner.privateKeyToAccountSigner(PRIVATE_KEY);